viamrobotics/docs/docs/extend/modular-resources/create/_index.md

    ```

   {{% alert title="Important" color="note" %}}
   If you are publishing a public module (`visibility: "public"`), the [namespace of your model](/extend/modular-resources/key-concepts/#namespace-1) must match the [namespace of your organization](/extend/modular-resources/key-concepts/#namespace).
-In the example above, the model namespace is set to `acme` to match the owning organization.
+In the example above, the model namespace is set to `acme` to match the owning organization's namespace.
   {{% /alert %}}

 1. Run `viam module update` to register the configuration changes you just made to `meta.json`: